sfarajli/slcf/README.md

 # slcf - Suleyman's linux configuration files
 My linux xorg configuration.

-slcf only installs configuration to the home directory of the user running the Makefile and doesn't affect other users or make system-wide changes but it does overwrites the current configuration, so, it's recommended to create a new user and run make as that user.
+slcf only installs configuration to the home directory of the user running the install script and doesn't affect other users or make system-wide changes but it does overwrites the current configuration, so, it's recommended to create a new user and run the install script as that user.
 If you like the setup then you can install it for your main user.

 # Screenshots